starryywonder/codepath-ios-flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- Wasn't sure how to upload a app icon at first.
+- Wasn't sure how to upload an app icon at first.